-- Insert wicks, carefully remove the jars from your slow cooker, drop in essential oils if you wish (8-15 drops should do), and let them cool completely at room temperature.
+- Insert wicks, carefully remove the jars from your slow cooker, drop in essential oils if you wish (8 to 15 drops should do), and let them cool completely at room temperature.

 12. Use broken crayons to make DIY crockpot crayons.

+We especially love crockpot ideas that reuse and reduce waste.
 Melt down all those broken crayon bits in a slow cooker and have kids reuse them, or give them away as gifts.
-Use little Dixie cups, fun silicone baking shapes or even empty toilet paper tubes as molds!
+Use little Dixie cups, fun silicone baking shapes, or even empty toilet paper tubes as molds!

 What you’ll need